Terrorist Content Online

 What is a contact point and when does information about the contact point qualify as having been made publicly available?

-Article 15 of the Terrorist Content Online Regulation requires hosting service providers to designate a contact point for the receipt of removal orders by electronic means and their prompt processing.
+Article 15 of the Terrorist Content Online Regulation requires TCO hosting service providers to designate a contact point for the receipt of removal orders by electronic means and their prompt processing.

 The contact point notified is stored by the Bundeskriminalamt at European level in Europol’s PERCI system and can be used by the relevant competent authorities in the EU to issue removal orders.